gainwell-ohio/spbm/docs/CNS/multiple_sclerosis.md

     -   History of unacceptable/toxic side effects to medications not requiring prior approval
 2. The requested medication may be approved if there has been a therapeutic failure to no less than a **30-day** trial on at least **one** medication not requiring prior approval.

+## Additional Criteria

+### Mayzent

+Additional Mayzent Requirements

-Additional Mayzent Requirements**:** Must review liver function tests (LFTS) complete blood count (CBC), ophthalmic examination, varicella zoster virus antibodies, and electrocardiogram (ECG) prior to initiation.
+- Must review liver function tests (LFTS) complete blood count (CBC), ophthalmic examination, varicella zoster virus antibodies, and electrocardiogram (ECG) prior to initiation.
 Must confirm patient is not CYP2C9\*3\*3 genotype.
 Dose limited to 2mg/day.

 ## Formulary